Shuvankan2432/ColorGame_Project/README.md

 # ColorGame_Project
-This is Color game Project just for fun because i like trying new things
+This is a Color game Project just for fun because i like trying new things